ssullivan9661/seagrass-analysis/README.md

 ---
 - Python code for automated conversion, cloud-masking, and clipping of satiellite raster data files using libraries such as Xarray, Rasterio and Rioxarray.
 - Automated water quality data processing with GeoPandas, NumPy, Matplotlib, and clipping to the study area using Rasterio, and Rioxarray.
-- Calculation of spectral and turbidity indexes using extracted band information of sentinel-2 scenes.
+- Calculation of spectral vegetation and turbidity indexes using extracted band information of sentinel-2 scenes.
 - Spatial mapping of NDVI, NDWI, EVI and Turbidity overlayed with water quality parameters.
 - Time series analysis and correlation heat mapping of Sentinel-2 data and water quality data.
 - Automated export and save of results.